Updated December 14, 2018

 In fact, if you need an extended leave for your recovery, you can use your sick leave or vacation leave, in addition to your Magna Carta Special Leave Benefit.

 What if your gynecological surgery is performed during your maternity leave?

-You will avail of your maternity leave, but you will NOT be granted a separate Special Leave.
-Instead, your employer will pay the difference between your Special Leave Benefit and your Maternity Leave Benefit.
+You will avail of your maternity leave, but you will NOT be granted additional days for Special Leave.
+Instead, your employer will pay the difference between your Special Leave Benefit amount and your Maternity Leave Benefit amount.

 Can you decline your special leave and convert it to cash?

-Unless your company CBA has a provision that covers this.
+Unless your company CBA has a provision that allows conversion of Special Leaves.